Timelike Hilbert and Funk geometries: Timelike Minkowski spaces

-On the tangent space at each point of $\Omega=\mathbb{R}^n\setminus K^\circ$, there is a \emph{timelike norm-function} which we also call a \emph{(timelike) Minkowski functional}, in analogy with the Minkowski functional associated to a Finsler structure in the classical sense.
-We show that the timelike Funk distance $F(p,q)$ between two points $p$ and $q$ is obtained by integrating this norm on tangent vectors along piecewise $C^1$ paths joining $p$ to $q$ and taking the supremum (instead of the infimum, in the classical case) of the lengths of such piecewise $C^1$ paths.
-We call such a structure a \emph{timelike Finsler structure}.
-To make this more precise we start with the following definition (cf. \cite{B-Timelike} \S\,5). \begin{definition}[Timelike Minkowski functional] A \emph{timelike Minkowski functional} is a function $f$ (which plays the role of a ``norm" in this timelike setting) satisfying the following: \begin{enumerate} \item $f$ is defined on an open convex cone $C\subset\mathbb{R}^n$ having the origin as apex; \item $f(x)>0$ for all $x$ in $C$; \item $f(\lambda x)=\lambda f(x)$ for all $x$ in $C$ and $\lambda>0$; \item $f\left( (1-t)x+ty\right)\geq (1-t)f(x)+t f(y)$ for all $0<t<1$. \end{enumerate} \end{definition}
+Consider a finite-dimensional vector space, which we identify without loss of generality with $\mathbb{R}^n$.
+We introduce on this space a \emph{timelike norm function} which we also call a \emph{timelike Minkowski functional}, in analogy with the usual Minkowski functional (or norm function) defined in the non-timelike case.
+To be more precise, we start with the following definition (cf. \cite{B-Timelike} \S\,5). \begin{definition}[Timelike Minkowski functional] A \emph{timelike Minkowski functional} is a function $f$ satisfying the following: \begin{enumerate} \item $f$ is defined on $C\cup \{O\}$, where $C\subset\mathbb{R}^n$ is a proper open convex cone of apex the origin $O\in\mathbb{R}^n$, that is, an open convex subset invariant by the action of the positive reals $\mathbb{R}_{>0}$.
+(The fact that $C$ is proper means that it possesses a supporting hyperplane which intersects it only at the apex.) \item $f(O)=0$. \item $f(x)> 0$ for all $x$ in $C$. \item $f(\lambda x)=\lambda f(x)$ for all $x$ in $C$ and $\lambda>0$. \item $f\left( (1-t)x+ty\right) > (1-t)f(x)+t f(y)$ for all $x, y \in C$ and for all $0<t<1$. \end{enumerate} \end{definition} We shall say that $C\subset\mathbb{R}^n$ is the \emph{cone associated with the timelike Minkowski functional $f$}.